Longest flights: 2010s and 2020s

-In the late 2000s/early 2010s, rising fuel prices coupled with the Great Recession caused the cancellation of many ultra long-haul, non-stop flights.
+In the late 2000s/early 2010s, rising fuel prices coupled with the 2008 financial crisis and the Great Recession caused the cancellation of many ultra long-haul, non-stop flights.
 This included the services provided by Singapore Airlines from Singapore to both Newark and Los Angeles that were ended in late 2013.
-But, as fuel prices have since decreased and more fuel-efficient aircraft have come into service, many ultra long-haul routes were reinstated or newly-scheduled.
+But, as fuel prices have since decreased and more fuel-efficient aircraft have come into service, many ultra long-haul routes were reinstated or newly scheduled.

-Other record flights (non-scheduled)

-Promotional and delivery flights

-A number of promotional or delivery flights have extended the record of longest non-stop flights by a commercial aircraft: